srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

   ```
   -------------------------------------------

-a.
-Save the changes to the API Proxy, wait for it to successfully
-    deploy and test again using Postman as described in Step 8 earlier
-    in the lesson.
+Save the changes to the API Proxy, wait for it to successfully deploy and test again using Postman as described in Step 8 earlier in the lesson.

-**Section Summary**
+### Section Summary

 That completes the policy oriented approach to build composite APIs.
 You
 learned how to use a variety of transformation and extensibility